toriomara/questions-list/README.md

 Name: VITE_API_BASE_URL
 Value: https://api.yeatwork.ru

-## Goal of the Project 🎯
+## Goal of the Project

 To exist

-## Лицензия 📄
+## License

-Лицензия MIT. См.
-LICENSE для деталей
+MIT License.
+See LICENSE for details.

 If you have questions or issues, open an Issue on GitHub.
 Happy coding! 🚀